 Back in 1959 in the former USSR it was a big deal to have a Finnish knife.
-It was considered a cold weapon and it required a permission from the police to carry one.
-Krivonischenko deliberately displayed his Finnish knife while not having a permission for it.
-Tibo carried a Finnish knife without permission too.
-Only Kolevatov had his officially, but he was not in a habit to display it publicly.
+It was considered a cold weapon and it required a permit from the police to carry one.
+Krivonischenko deliberately displayed his Finnish knife while not having a permit for it.
+Tibo carried a Finnish knife without permit too.
+Only Kolevatov had his officially, but he was not in a habit of displaying it publicly.
 All three Finnish knives were found in the tent.
 Tibo's and Krivo’s knives were found in their parkas and Kolevatov's Finish knife was described found in the tent, but its black plastic sheath was found later on May 6 in the area of the tent when the snow started melting down.
 Dyatlov's was a pocket knife and it was found in his jacket outside the tent.
 Kolevatov's knife is not mentioned in the initial lists of findings in the tent.
 There was a knife sheath found in the ravine which was initially considered to be from Kolevatov's Finish knife.
 Later on Kolevatov's Finish knife in its black leather sheath was listed among the items found inside the tent.

 Where did the knife that cut the branches go?